JadinHeaston/sync-application/README.md

 * You can no longer provide a directory that is nested within the other specified directory.
   * I'm not entirely sure how this would act, but it's not necessary.
 * Forward slashes were used internally when using the -l Windows Max Path Bypass.
 (So having "\\?\" at the start and forward slashes everywhere else).
 This caused issues and backslashes are now used internally, which seems to have fixed the issue.

+## Future Plan
+* Add individual file exporting/importing.
+* Implement other protocols using libcurl (SFTP being one of the first.)
+* Add other hashing algorithms.
+  * I view MD5 as the best for this use-case and it will continue being the default.
+Despite that, I believe it would be easy to add a few others.

+The [TODO](TODO.todo) file is what I use to track what needs to be done.

 # Options
 ## List of Arguments